PrestonHager/n5bl/index.md

 </a>.

 Come vist our club at our Monthly meetings!
-The first Saturday of every month at 10:00 AM, at the clubhouse (address above).
+The first Saturday of every month at 9:00 AM, at the clubhouse (address above).
+At Meet & Greet is held prior to the meeting at 8:30 AM.
 If you would like to test for a license, please email our Volunteer Examiners first; find the current list at [n5bl.org/examiners][1].